In Energy Modelling Lab we believe that modelling the world can help creating an informed sustainable transition.

 Balmorel

-Balmorel is a flexible power and district heating model that – with the right data – can cover any region or country.
-Balmorel is used for analyzing more detailed within the power system and can be used for both long and shorter term analysis.
+Balmorel is a flexible power and district heating model.
+The model can cover any region or country.
+It’s used for detailed analysis within the power system and applies for long and short-term analysis.

 The model was originally developed to model the region around the Baltic Sea but has been applied throughout the world.